AndreiOprica/pcd_proiect/README.md

 python3 client3.py path_to_image name_processed_image

 To see the commands correct, view this file as source blob.
-To work properly the program needs in the project folder two folders:
+To work properly the program needs in the project folder three folders:
+  - 1st named: serverIn
-  - first named: serverOut
+  - 2nd named: serverOut
-  - second named: Client
+  - 3rd named: Client